vweisscobos/react-commons/README.md

 # React Crumbs

-React Crumbs is a library of Components that are usually needed in React Applications.
-With it, you don't need to rewrite all the basics over and over again.
+React Crumbs is a library of Components that are usually needed in web applications.
+With it, you don't need to rewrite the basic every time you start a new project.

 ## Table of content